Skip to content

 Trigger

 Fire alarms will be used for most evacuations.
-The fire alarm makes a loud blaring sound and has a flashing strobe.
+They make a loud, blaring sound and have a flashing strobe.

-Warnings such as RAVE and PA announcements may be made in situations where fire alarms are not appropriate.
+Warnings such as RAVE and PA announcements may be made when fire alarms are inappropriate.

 Actions

-- If it is safe for you to assist persons with access or functional needs, do so.
-If you are unable to assist, call 911.
+• If it is safe for you to assist persons with access or functional needs, do so.
+If you are unable to help, call 911.

-- Close the door to the room after exiting.
-This reduces the amount of time the fire department spends looking for possible trapped victims and slows the spread of fire or hazardous material.
+• Close the door to the room after exiting.
+This decreases fire department search time for trapped victims and helps limit the spread of fire or hazardous materials during emergencies.

-- Wait until you hear the “all clear” given by emergency/administrative personnel or the automated voice message system before reentering the building.
+• Wait for the “all clear” signal from emergency personnel or the automated voice system before reentering the building after an emergency.
 Wait for the “all clear” even when the alarm stops.

 If you are exposed to a hazardous material:

-- Individuals exposed to hazardous material should avoid contact with others.
+• Individuals exposed to hazardous materials should avoid contact with others.

 Access and Functional Needs

 Evacuating can require actions that a person with access or functional needs may find difficult or impossible.
-Evacuations are only required when there is significant danger to a person’s life and evacuating the building, even when difficult, is the best course of action for one’s safety.
+Evacuations are necessary only when danger is severe and leaving the building, though difficult, is safest for personal safety.

 In a fire, designated areas on stair landings are appropriate.

-- Go to a staircase closest to your location.
+• Go to the staircase closest to your location.

-- Call 911 when at an area of refuge or use the “emergency help” button.
+• Call 911 from an area of refuge or use the “emergency help” button.

 Sheltering